O2-CH4/About_Me/README.md

 ### • [Neural Decoding -- Spikes-Force Mapping](link:___)

-- Overview: Neural Decoders were trained in order to assess the possibility of decoding the applied force on a knob sensor from the neural activity recorded from a rat primary motor cortex (M1).
+- **Overview**: Neural Decoders were trained in order to assess the possibility of decoding the applied force on a knob sensor from the neural activity recorded from a rat primary motor cortex (M1).
 The activity was recorded from a Microwire Array with 32 channels.
 Several decoder architectures were tested in order to test the impact of different approach/design/parameters.

-- Details: This project can be seen as an extension of the initial Neural Decoding Project made with the assistance of Dr. Éthier's laboratory at the CERVO research center.
+- **Details**: This project can be seen as an extension of the initial Neural Decoding Project made with the assistance of Dr. Éthier's laboratory at the CERVO research center.
 In addition of the free-behaving behavioral data, rats were trained to apply a specific force on a knob, where a sensor recorded the applied force continuously during the recording in tandem with the Primary Motor Cortex (M1) activity.
 With the raw data, the project consisted of building pipelines for data pre-processing, dataset generation, and decoder training based on various architectures of deep neural networks.